Last Updated: 01 December, 2025

 Missouri's county fairs already celebrate everything from pie-eating to pig racing, but one of the more quietly adored traditions is the local beard-growing contest.
 Known as the “Beard Bash” in some towns, these facial hair showdowns attract everyone from Lumberjack lookalikes to creative stylists who turn their facial hair into a form of art.
 With clear judging categories like “Longest Beard,” “Most Creative Shape,” and “Judge's Favorite,” these competitions are primed for an introduction into novelty prop betting.

-Casinos are present throughout Missouri, with 13 currently operating across the state.
-Many of these casinos have played a significant role in the creation of sports betting bills for MO since the legalization of sports betting would only improve their business.
-Now that Amendment 2 is passed, these casinos will all get sports betting licenses and the ability to partner with two online operators.
+Casinos are present throughout Missouri, with 13 currently operating.
+Many of these casinos have played a significant role in shaping sports betting bills in MO, since the legalization of sports betting would only improve their business.
+Now that Amendment 2 has been passed, these casinos have sports betting licenses and can partner with two online operators.

-While Missouri legalized horse racing in the 1980s, it is only legal if it is conducted at a race track, so the fact that MO does not have any racetrack defeats the purpose of its legalization.
+While Missouri legalized horse racing in the 1980s, it is only legal at racetracks, so the fact that MO does not have any racetracks defeats the purpose of its legalization.

 The Gateway Arch is already one of Missouri’s most iconic landmarks, but could it become iconic for a different reason?
 A sky-high casino with a panoramic view of St. Louis could make the landmark the most unique retail betting experience in the country.